Modal analysis of a domain decomposition method for Maxwell's equations in a waveguide: Numerical experiments

+This section complements the modal analysis of Section~\ref{sec:DD} with fully discretized three-dimensional experiments.
+Our goal is twofold.
+First, we assess how the trends predicted by the modal stationary analysis---in particular the influence of transmission conditions, overlap, and damping on weak scalability---carry over to practical solvers.
+Second, we clarify the relation between the idealized Schwarz iteration studied in the theory and the optimized restricted additive Schwarz (ORAS)-preconditioned GMRES solver used in the computations.

+\paragraph{From the stationary Schwarz iteration to ORAS-preconditioned GMRES.} The analysis in Section~\ref{sec:DD} concerns the \emph{stationary} one-level Schwarz iteration.
+At the continuous modal level, each mode is propagated by the matrix \(I^{\rm T}(i)\), and the spectral radius of this matrix governs the convergence of the pure fixed-point algorithm.

+In the fully discretized setting, however, we do not use this stationary iteration as a solver.
+Instead, we use one Schwarz sweep as a \emph{preconditioner} inside GMRES.
+More precisely, let \(A_h\) be the global finite element matrix associated with the discretized Maxwell problem.
+The ORAS preconditioner defines a linear operator \(M_{ORAS}^{-1}\), and the actual solver is right-preconditioned GMRES applied to

+Thus, the iteration counts reported below measure the quality of the Schwarz preconditioner rather than the convergence of the stationary Schwarz method itself.
+The two points of view are nevertheless closely related.
+The stationary Schwarz iteration for the error may be written abstractly as

+where \(M^{-1}\) denotes one Schwarz sweep.
+In the modal continuous analysis, this error propagation operator reduces mode by mode to the matrices \(I^{\rm T}(i)\).
+In the discrete setting, ORAS is the finite-dimensional realization of the same idea: it combines local subdomain solves with the same transmission conditions and overlap pattern, together with a partition of unity.
+Therefore, although the theoretical results rigorously concern the stationary iteration, they remain informative for ORAS-preconditioned GMRES because they predict when one Schwarz sweep is a good or poor approximation of the inverse operator.

+In particular, the theory also explains why the pure one-level stationary algorithm is not used as a practical solver here.
+In the weakly damped or undamped regimes, the spectral radius of the modal iteration matrix is often close to \(1\), and may even exceed \(1\) for some modes, so the stationary iteration is either very slow or divergent.
+GMRES is therefore used to stabilize and accelerate the iteration, while ORAS provides the underlying domain decomposition preconditioning.

-We now consider fully discretized problems.
-The global solver is right-preconditioned GMRES (tolerance \(10^{-5}\)), preconditioned by ORAS with overlap \(s\) and either impedance or PML transmission at subdomain interfaces.
-The mesh uses lowest-order N\'ed\'elec elements with \(\approx 10\) points per wavelength.
+\paragraph{Discrete setting.} We now consider fully discretized problems.
+The global solver is right-preconditioned GMRES with relative tolerance \(10^{-5}\), preconditioned by ORAS with overlap \(\delta\) and either impedance or PML transmission conditions at subdomain interfaces.
+The mesh uses lowest-order N\'ed\'elec elements with approximately 10 points per wavelength.